 The shaded box at the top is the profiles, the bottom box is the task classifications.
 This diagram shows the logical structure of the profiles.
 It does not mean that profiles are assigned to other profiles.

 The final step, though not technically a customizing activity, is classifying the tasks.
 Tasks are classified in transaction code PFTC.
 Open up a task in change or display mode in PFTC.
 To classify it, go to Additional Data->Classification->Create.
 Drop down on the classification field and pick one of the available classifications.

 A business process can consist of several steps.
 Tasks have been coordinated manually or by some informal means of communication (sticky note, e-mail, shouting, and so on).
 The common problem in these approaches is :

 In contrast, the workflow ensures that the right work is sent to the right person at the right time in the right sequence with the right information.

-Workflows are very useful for business processes which Contain a sequence of activities, requiring same or similar forms and Involved several people or groups of people.
+Workflows are very useful for business processes that Contain a sequence of activities, requiring the same or similar forms and Involved several people or groups of people.
 Require considerable coordination.

 The process is flexible, allowing it to be changed on the fly without retraining everyone involved.
 The description accompanying the change takes care of on-the-fly process improvements.

 Deadline handing ensures that users perform the tasks within the time planned.
 Escalation measures ensure that the failure to meet a deadline can be corrected by other means.